Boys' Brigade in Singapore

-The Boys' Brigade in Singapore is a youth uniformed group and part of the global Boys' Brigade movement which has been present in Singapore since 1930.
+The Boys' Brigade in Singapore is a christian youth organization and is part of the global Boys' Brigade movement which has been present in Singapore since 1930.
 It currently consists of over 900 officers and 5,600 Boys in over 130 Companies.
 The current Brigade President is Patrick Koh Ley Boon and the Honorary President is Lieutenant-General (Ret) Winston Choo, the former Chief of Defence Force of the Singapore Armed Forces.

 The President of Singapore is the Patron of the Boys' Brigade in Singapore.